Before you buy a Tesla - what you need to know

 The cars themselves are generally regarded as great, but are no longer the only option on the market.
 Tesla are also not without problems, the claims and promises that are often delayed and the software which can be buggy.
 The technology is also a mixed blessing with some class leading features whilst siultaneously missing some basic capabilities which many people might take for granted.
 The company's ability to deal with customer issues, especially if they are not straight forward, can sometimes lacking.

-Tesla are also primarily a new car operation, and while they do have a limited number of used cars for sale, these are not generally available to see or drive before purchase.
+Tesla are primarily a new car operation, and while they do have a limited number of used cars for sale, these are not generally available to see or drive before purchase.
 Buyers may get some pictures of the car, the cars will have minimal preparation done to them and the time-scales from order to delivery can be several weeks depending on the workload delivering new cars.

 We've a number of more detailed guides covering a range of specific topics depending on your interests: